The Freedom of Minimalism

 My Experience with Homeownership

 We bought a 1940s house that was not always well maintained and I believe we did not have a good inspection when we purchased it.
-We knew it would need some updates but didn’t know how much of a fixer-upper it was going to be.
-During the last five years, we’ve had multiple significant repairs, and when I say significant I don’t mean a few hundred or a few thousand dollars.
+We knew it would need some updates but didn’t know how much of a fixer-upper it would be.
+During the last five years, we’ve had multiple significant repairs.
+I don’t mean a few hundred or a few thousand dollars.
 I’m talking about several repairs between $5,000 and $10,000 each.
 On top of that, old houses have older, unsafe building materials such as lead and asbestos that require remediation.
 It often feels like we are working only to repair the house, and we struggle to keep up.
-There are many more repairs we will have to make in the next few years.
+We will have to make many additional repairs in the next few years.

-Needless to say, none of those desired repairs or cosmetic updates have happened and they are not even on the horizon at this point.
+Needless to say, none of those desired repairs or cosmetic updates have happened and are not even on the horizon.

 The Pro’s

 There are things we love about the house.
-My son has his own big room and he loves the layout.
+My son has a big room and he loves the layout.
 It’s the house he’s grown up in.
-We have a large covered patio/carport and a big yard for us to play and spend time in as well as grow a garden.
-The mortgage is affordable, we’ve never had to struggle to make our payment regardless of job loss.
+We have a large covered patio/carport and a big yard to play and garden.
+The mortgage is affordable, and we’ve never struggled to make our payments regardless of job loss.
 But most of these qualities also align with tiny house living.

 My son playing in the yard of our new home several years ago.
-Photo by me
+Photo by Marie Cullis.

 Evolving Philosophies

-The expenses of home repair combined with our evolving life philosophies have led us to a place where we want to do things differently.
+Home repair expenses combined with our evolving life philosophies have led us to a place where we want to do things differently.
 First, we now live an environmentally conscious lifestyle and shape our behaviors around living sustainably.
-Second, we are inspired by minimalism and several years ago we started downsizing and paring down our belongings.
+Second, we are inspired by minimalism, and several years ago we started downsizing and paring down our belongings.
 Somewhere in the middle of this, we started watching Tiny House Hunters and Tiny House Nation out of curiosity and for fun.
 I think we thought we could never live that way.
 Eventually, my interest was peaked and I wondered: could we do this?

-We want to spend less time cleaning and taking care of our possessions; we want to spend less money repairing and maintaining our home.
+We want to spend less time cleaning and taking care of our possessions.
+We want to spend less money repairing and maintaining our house.
 Smaller houses take less time to clean and maintain.
 They have less plumbing, electrical, roofing, and other physical materials and hence cost less to repair in most cases.
 A smaller home requires less electricity for heating and cooling, which results in a lower electric bill and is more environmentally friendly.

 It would be great to spend more time pursuing interests, relaxing, and experiencing life and less time taking care of the house we live in.
 We would most like to focus on raising our little boy and spending time with him!